Telemarketing Information You Need to Know

 Ask for written information about the product, service, investment opportunity or charity before you agree to make a purchase or donate money.

 Avoid unwanted calls by registering for the Pennsylvania Do Not Call list – online or call 1-888-777-3406.
-Registration is FREE and lasts for five years.
-Registration on the Pennsylvania list automatically places you on the federal list.
+Registration is FREE and your number will remain on the list permanently.

 When will my number be placed on the Do Not Call list, and how long will it take for telemarketers to stop calling me?